kdrag0n/safetynet-fix/README.md

 # Universal SafetyNet Fix

-Universal fix for SafetyNet on devices with hardware-backed attestation and unlocked bootloaders.
+Magisk module to work around Google's SafetyNet attestation.

 This module works around hardware attestation and recent updates to SafetyNet CTS profile checks.
-However, you must be able to pass basic (i.e. non-hardware) attestation, which requires a valid combination of device and model names, build fingerprints, and security patch levels. **Thus, MagiskHide is required.**
+However, you must be able to pass basic (i.e. non-hardware) attestation, which requires a valid combination of device and model names, build fingerprints, and security patch levels.

 If you have trouble passing basic attestation after installing this module, use [MagiskHide Props Config](https://github.com/Magisk-Modules-Repo/MagiskHidePropsConf) to spoof your CTS profile.
 This is a common issue on old devices, custom ROMs, and stock ROMs without GMS certification (e.g. Chinese ROMs).